jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

         * **Packet loss**.
 Get 1,000 samples every hour for a day.

     * [Apache Bench](https://www.tutorialspoint.com/apache_bench/apache_bench_quick_guide.htm) helps to test throughput and latency of HTTP servers
-    * round-trip time (RTT) is the total time that it takes a data packet to travel from one point to another on the network and for a response to be sent back to the source.
+    * Round-Trip Time (RTT) is the total time that it takes a data packet to travel from one point to another on the network and for a response to be sent back to the source.
 It is a key perf metric for latency.
 Ping measure ICMP RTT.

 * From high level to drill down